JDAI-CV/fast-reid/README.md

             bounding_box_test/
             bounding_box_train/
     ```
-5. Prepare pretrained model if you don't have
+5. Prepare pretrained model.
-    ```python
-    from torchvision import models
-    models.resnet50(pretrained=True)
+    If you use origin ResNet, you do not need to do anything.
+But if you want to use ResNet_ibn, you need to download pretrain model in [here](https://drive.google.com/open?id=1thS2B8UOSBi_cJX6zRy6YYRwz_nVFI_S).
+And then you can put it in `~/.cache/torch/checkpoints` or anywhere you like.

+    Then you should set this pretrain model path in `configs/softmax_triplet.yml`.

+6. compile with cython to accelerate evalution
+    ```bash
+    cd csrc/eval_cylib; make
     ```
-    Then it will automatically download model in `~/.cache/torch/checkpoints/`, you should set this path in `config/defaults.py` for all training or set in every single training config file in `configs/`.

 ## Train
 Most of the configuration files that we provide, you can run this command for training market1501